ianyepan/ianyepan.github.io/_posts/2021-05-24-editor-war.md

 into a foreign command line and need to edit some configuration files buried somewhere deep in the file system, Vim may be your only friend.

-## My suggestion for newbie programmers/developers/CS students
+## My subjective suggestion for newbie programmers/developers/CS students

+Learn to touch type before anything else.
+Learn programming first before worrying about which editor to master.
+Just use Visual Studio Code or Sublime Text or Atom or whichever IDE your professor or supervisor recommends.
+Once you're comfortable with programming with a couple of languages and gradually notice that editing speed has become the bottle neck of your coding efficiency, you should start learning Vim.